Log and monitor Powershell Lambda functions - AWS Lambda

 AWS Lambda automatically monitors Lambda functions on your behalf and sends logs to Amazon CloudWatch.
 Your Lambda function comes with a CloudWatch Logs log group and a log stream for each instance of your function.
 The Lambda runtime environment sends details about each invocation to the log stream, and relays logs and other output from your function's code.
-For more information, see Using Amazon CloudWatch logs with AWS Lambda.
+For more information, see Using CloudWatch Logs logs with Lambda.

 Creating a function that returns logs